Books for Sale from our Library

 These books from our library would appeal to typographers, printers, and book collectors with varying interests.
 They are available on a first-come, first-served basis and will be shipped after payment is received.
 We cannot accept credit cards, but will accept checks or PayPal.
 We typically ship via USPS Priority Mail, so the shipping cost will vary, depending on the size of the box necessary and insurance, if required.
 We’ll certainly work with you to use the shipping method you prefer and will try to keep your costs for shipping as low as possible.
 If you are interested in any of these publications, have any questions, or would like any further information about any of these books, please send an email to firstname.lastname@example.org.

-By the way, we have borrowed very heavily, so to speak, from Wikipedia, for the brief description at the beginning of some entries, just in case some of you may not be familiar with that designer/printer/engraver.
+By the way, we have borrowed very heavily, so to speak, from other sources for the brief description at the beginning of some entries, just in case some of you may not be familiar with that designer/printer/engraver.

 [PLEASE NOTE — THIS PAGE IS CURRENTLY UNDER CONSTRUCTION]